 -

 AuthorsMay 29, 2020Brazil’s president Jair Bolsonaro is almost a mirror image of U.S. president Donald Trump.
 They have considered COVID-19 a “hoax, ”, ( Trump), or a “fantasy” (Bolsonaro).
 They both believe a potentially toxic drug, hydroxychloroquine, which was developed to fight malaria, to be the miracle cure for the virus.
 They have refused to wear facemasks.
 They have both pushed back against lockdown rules.
-Bolsonaro even issued a presidential decree that exempted churches and lottery houses f ...
+Bolsonaro even issued a presidential decree that exempted churches ...

 -